ameisner/pointing_camera/README.md

     20191103/20191103.234228.00498_03000-detrended.fits
     20191103/20191103.234228.00498_03000-summary.fits
+    20191103/20191103.234228.00498_03000-zp.png

-* The -detrended output is a detrended version of the raw pointing camera image.
+* The -detrended.fits output is a detrended version of the raw pointing camera image.
-* The -summary output is a multi-extension FITS file containing:
+* The -summary.fits output is a multi-extension FITS file containing:
   * The `CATALOG` HDU, a source catalog with centroids and fluxes.
   * The `ZEROPOINTS` HDU, a summary table of zeropoints (for several apertures and different image regions).
   * The `SKY` HDU, a summary table of sky brightness measurements.